BrianGrant-Data/Resume/docs/index.md

 - Debugged code and prepared code for handling potential future errors

 `Jan - Apr 2022`
-__Computer Vision and Filtering Research__, Senior Project
-- Used Tensorflow, MediaPipe, OpenCV to detect faces and display an altered live feed
-- Presented the project at BYU-I's Research and Creative Works Conference
+__Real-Time Feature Recognition Using Computer Vision__, Senior Project
+- Programmed a computer vision application that monitored and edited video streams in real-time at 10+ FPS

 ---